-Predators: Predators include snakes, coyotes, bobcats, and hawks.
+Predators include snakes, coyotes, bobcats, and hawks.
 The lizard’s tail can be detached as a mechanism to escape, and it is eventually regrown.
 They may also bite and defecate when handled.

 They have a short mating season, lasting from April to May.
 The females lay eggs from May to July and they hatch in late summer.
 The young lizards hatch with their color patterns fully formed.
 The average lifespan is 10 to 15 years.

 They are strictly diurnal, but are often out at sunset in hotter weather.
 The adults are most easily observed in late spring and early summer, while the small juveniles are most common from late July to October.
 When humans get close, the lizards will quickly run for the nearest shelter, such as in nearby plants or complexes of rocks or sticks.
 They have a distinctive way of running, using a snake-like wiggling motion.
 They rarely climb up vertical surfaces.

-In the winter months, Southern Alligator Lizards enter a period of hibernation.
+In the winter months, they enter a period of hibernation.
 They take shelter under wooden boards or in rock crevices from late November until the mating season starts.